Does aspirin for stroke prevention really work?

 If you can, ask your doctor right away if aspirin is safe to take, and then take your correct dose as soon as possible.

-Peto goes on to argue that it might be better to take aspiring right away even if your doctor doesn’t give you the green light – claiming that doctors often wait too long to make sure the diagnosis is right.
+Peto goes on to argue that it might be better to take aspirin right away even if your doctor doesn’t give you the green light – claiming that doctors often wait too long to make sure the diagnosis is right.

 So, according to Peto, it’s better to take the risk than be sorry.